-Research/Language Interests: Norwegian literature; modernist studies; Scandinavian history; politics and literature; memory studies
+Research/Language Interests: modern and contemporary Norwegian literature; modernist studies; fascism and anti-fascism; Scandinavian history; memory studies

-Education: Ph.D.
-University of California, Berkeley M.A.
-University of California, Berkeley B.A.
-University of Chicago
+Education: Ph.D. and M.A. in Scandinavian, University of California, Berkeley; B.A. in Comparative Literature, University of Chicago

 Affiliated Departments: Center for European Studies